-Retrieve games according to openings, players and tournaments; generate tournament cross tables and full graphic statistics of players or openings; "Similarity search" shows all games with similar pawn structures, sacrifice patterns, endgame positions etc.; "Let's check": access the world's largest database of in-depth analysis (more than

-200 million positions); Cloud analysis: analysis of a single position with several engines from different computers running in parallel; "Deep analysis": generates an analysis tree that changes dynamically as with time weaker variations are dropped.
-One click annotates your game with the "Theoretical Novelty"; merge games on-the-fly into an opening tree; generate a player's dossier containing all available information from the database; generate a comprehensive openings report with main and critical lines, plans and most important games; Single click publishing of games on the Internet; print games in superb quality with diagrams and multiple columns; automatic update of your local reference database); access to the ChessBase online database with over 7 million games.
+Retrieve games according to openings, players and tournaments; generate tournament cross tables and full graphic statistics of players or openings; "Similarity search" shows all games with similar pawn structures, sacrifice patterns, endgame positions etc.; "Let's check": access the world's largest database of in-depth analysis (more than 200 million positions); Cloud analysis: analysis of a single position with several engines from different computers running in parallel; "Deep analysis": generates an analysis tree that changes dynamically as with time weaker variations are dropped.
+One click annotates your game with the "Theoretical Novelty"; merge games on-the-fly into an opening tree; generate a player's dossier containing all available information from the database; generate a comprehensive openings report with main and critical lines, plans and most important games; Single click publishing of games on the Internet; print games in superb quality with diagrams and multiple columns; automatic update of your local reference database with the weekly install- ments of games (only with the current Mega Database); access to the ChessBase online database with over 7 million games.